-This may comprise preparing animals for surgery, helping with the administration of anaesthesia during surgery, performing dental procedures along with taking and running tests on blood and stool samples.
-Often vet nurses meet with clients and their animals before a veterinarian to evaluate the issue or injury of the animal and also educate owners on proper surgery aftercare.
+This may include preparing animals for surgery, helping with administering anaesthesia during surgery, performing dental procedures, and taking and running tests on blood and stool samples.
+Often vet nurses meet with clients and their animals before a veterinarian to evaluate the animal's issue or injury and educate owners on proper surgery aftercare.

-A veterinary assistant, on the other hand, looks after the basic needs of animals in their care by feeding them, monitoring their weight, ensuring they're bathed and keeping their kennels or cages clean.
+On the other hand, a veterinary assistant looks after the basic needs of animals in their care by feeding them, monitoring their weight, ensuring they're bathed and keeping their kennels or cages clean.
 They may also administer medications and care for the animal after procedures.

 - Feeding, bathing, and exercising the animals

 - Cleaning and disinfecting cages, kennels, examination and operating rooms

 - Restraining animals during examination and laboratory procedures